MichaelG-B/Capstone_Project/README.md

 Users can also select by year in order to view crashes that occurred during a particular year.
 The ability to toggle between light and dark map layers has been added as well.
 This map is also hosted as a webpage on this Github repository.
 The link is: https://michaelg-b.github.io/Capstone_Project/

+### Description of the ML analysis phase of the project

 **Machine Learning:** SciKitLearn and Imblarn Ensemble are the ML libraries we are using in Python to create our model.

-### Description of the analysis phase of the project

 **Description of preliminary data preprocessing**